All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Metabolic Health Spectrum

-Metabolic health is not binary.
-You do not go from healthy to diabetic overnight.
+Metabolic health isn't binary.
+You don't go from healthy to diabetic overnight.
 The progression typically follows a predictable pattern: optimal function, mild insulin resistance with compensatory hyperinsulinemia, impaired glucose tolerance, prediabetes, and finally type 2 diabetes.
 At each stage, interventions become harder and the consequences become more serious.
 The goal of starting now is to identify where you fall on this spectrum and intervene as early as possible.

-Protocol: Your First 30 Days of Metabolic Optimization
+Protocol: Your First 30 Days of Metabolic Improvement

 Week 1: Establish Your Baseline

 Blood work.
-Order a comprehensive metabolic panel that includes:
+Order a thorough metabolic panel that includes:

 • Fasting insulin (the single most important test most doctors skip)